RamyBoulos/scensage/README.md

 - 🎬 **Scene Segmentation** – Groups subtitles into coherent scenes using LLM or time-gap strategy.
 - 🤖 **LLM Annotation** – Adds summaries, character info, mood, and cultural references to each scene.
+- 🌍 **Multilingual Output (Experimental)** – Optionally generate annotations in other languages using `--lang`.
+Requires multilingual-capable models.
 - 🔌 **Hugging Face & Ollama** – Use Hugging Face models (default) or local Mistral via Ollama.
 - 🐳 **Docker Support** – Run SceneSage in a containerized environment.
 - 🛠️ **Makefile Shortcuts** – Convenient commands for testing and running locally or in Docker.